VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Auditing of Verifiable Claims

 \subsection{Checking verifiable claims}

-The constructed EDG is audited to verify claims about the final FL model in terms of the faithful execution of the FL training protocol.
-Next, we describe possible verifiable claims using examples of specific training-time deviations to illustrate how an auditor detects deviations.
-The auditor can be an FL participant, a consumer of the final FL model who needs to verify correct training, or a trusted regulator who audits the training process for compliance.
+The constructed EDG is audited to verify claims about the trained FL model.
+Next, we describe possible verifiable claims using examples of specific training-time deviations and explain how an auditor detects these deviations:

 \mypar{Claim~1: Correct FL training algorithm implementation} Any participant could modify the code of tasks before deployment.
 For example, a data provider could modify the training and DP tasks to skip data integrity checks, ignore certain training data, inject too much noise, or modify model updates.
 A model provider could modify the aggregation or model update exclaves to omit inputs, change the aggregation algorithm, modify model weights, or distribute different models to different participants.
 The modified code would be measured by exclaves and recorded in the EDR.
 Since the auditor traverses the EDG and checks each vertex against an allowed list of acceptable code measurements for tasks in the FL job, they detect the claim violation.